 Gothic: Architecture, Sculpture, Painting by Rolf Toman, Publisher: Ullmann

-Over 500 pages it focuses on the development of Gothic architecture with many illustrations and photographs, but not only.
-I’ve also found interesting the in-depth discussion of the most diverse art forms, including painting, sculpture, metalwork and even book illumination!
+Over 500 pages, it focuses on the development of Gothic architecture with many illustrations and photographs, but not only.
+I’ve also found the in-depth discussion of the most diverse art forms, including painting, sculpture, metalwork, and even book illumination, interesting!
 It also includes specific coverage of the Cathars’ Heresy and the Papal Palace in Avignon.
-And, of course, it mentions the cathedral of Notre-Dame de Strasbourg!
+And, of course, it mentions the Notre Dame de Strasbourg cathedral!

 The Transept (exterior)